 • Summer student research internships

 - These summer research internships are designed to introduce college freshman, sophomores, juniors, and seniors to various fields of biomedical and occupational health research.
 Interns work closely with one or more faculty scientists conducting cutting-edge research at the Institute.
 This hands-on laboratory or field experience adds a valuable dimension to the intern’s education and helps train the leaders of tomorrow in our field.
 Women, members of historically underrepresented groups, and economically and educationally disadvantaged applicants are especially encouraged to apply.
 We seek donations to help fund these paid internships.

 How to donate

 - General donations for use in our missions are encouraged as these enable the Institute to put your dollars to work in the most needy program as we progress towards our short-term and long-term goals.
-To help our mission click on the "Donate Here" button on the right.
+To help our mission click on the "Make a Gift" button at the top of the page.